yardenshoham/nalgeon.github.io/_posts/2021-03-22-random-table.md

 Let's say you want to check how a query behaves on a large table - but there is no such table at hand.
 This is not a problem if your DBMS supports SQL recursion: lots of data can be generated with a single query.
 The `WITH RECURSIVE` clause comes to the rescue.

 I'm going to use SQLite, but the same (or similar) queries will work for PostgreSQL and other DBMSs.
+Specifically, `WITH RECURSIVE` is supported in MariaDB 10.2+, MySQL 8.0+, PostgreSQL 8.4+ and SQLite 3.8+.
+Oracle 11.2+ and SQL Server 2005+ support recursive queries, but without the `RECURSIVE` keyword.

 ## Random numbers